isabella0428/JOS/labs/lab1/ReadMe.md

 *Set a breakpoint at address 0x7c00, which is where the boot sector will be loaded.
 Continue execution until that breakpoint.
 Trace through the code in `boot/boot.S`, using the source code and the disassembly file `obj/boot/boot.asm` to keep track of where you are.
 Also use the `x/i` command in GDB to disassemble sequences of instructions in the boot loader, and compare the original boot loader source code with both the disassembly in `obj/boot/boot.asm` and GDB.*

 *Trace into `bootmain()` in `boot/main.c`, and then into `readsect()`.
 Identify the exact assembly instructions that correspond to each of the statements in `readsect()`.
 Trace through the rest of `readsect()` and back out into `bootmain()`, and identify the begin and end of the `for` loop that reads the remaining sectors of the kernel from the disk.
 Find out what code will run when the loop is finished, set a breakpoint there, and continue to that breakpoint.
 Then step through the remainder of the boot loader.*

+##### Answer

+Set up the breakpoint where the boot sector is going to be loaded and continue executing.

 ```
 (gdb) b *0x7c00